 It was the last weekend of January.
-The weather was cool, the air was dry and the wind was strong enough to wash away the usual foul stench of decaying sea matters that’s usually lingering around the area on hot humid days.
+The weather was cool, the air was dry and the wind was strong enough to wash away the usual foul stench of decaying sea matters that are usually lingering around the area on hot humid days.
 It was the perfect day for a quick morning jog on the esplanade along Jeddah floating mosque, Masjid Al Rahma.

 We parked our vehicle at the north end of the walkway and started walking, though jogging was not really my top priority this time.
 It was a part, but I really intend to take photos of the area that day.
 So I told everyone not to wait for me in case I won’t be able to catch up, but they still kept stopping for me all throughout.

 Not long after we started walking did I realize I could have someone cosplay as the Little Mermaid Ariel and recreate the scenes.
-I was imagining a red-haired woman (in full abaya, of course so the red hair won’t really matter) perched on the huge rocks, belting “Part of Your World” while the waves crush endlessly behind her.
+I was imagining a red-haired woman (in full abaya, of course, so the red hair won’t really matter) perched on the huge rocks, belting “Part of Your World” while the waves crash endlessly behind her.
 And just like the mermaid’s hair, the woman’s Arabian garb won’t get water-soaked as well.

 Volumes of seaweeds were being washed ashore by the strong water current.
 A worker was endlessly taking truckloads of the severed vegetation at bay.
 But everyone else was enjoying watching the waves breaking on the shore.